swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 ### Namespace definition

 First we declare our namespace.
-We import the async functions and macros.
-We also import the components from the previous blog post, no need to write that code again.
-We also import some DOM helpers and some reactive conveniences.
+We import the core.async functions and macros.
+We also import the components from the previous blog post; no need to write that code again.
+We also import some utility DOM helpers (which are just wrappers around Google Closure's battle tested cross browser DOM library) and some reactive conveniences.

 ```